 Yes.
 Have you ever walked out onto a fresh sheet of ice with a regular pair of shoes?
-It's like ice skating without the skates or the intention.
+It's like ice skating without the skates, padding, or the intention.
 The better the traction on the sole, the fewer slips and falls you are likely to encounter, and the fewer injuries.
 Since you might be dealing with snow and ice during winter, that’s important.

 q: Should I order my winter boots a size bigger than I normally wear?